lucil/katas/elevator_tcr/README.md

 1. Handles floor requests from inside the elevator.
 2. Handles "Up" or "Down" requests from outside the elevator.
 3. Prioritizes requests based on the current direction of travel.
-4. Optimizes movement to minimize unnecessary trips.

 ## Acceptance Criteria

-The building has 10 floors from 0-9.
+The building has 10 floors from 0-9.\
 The elevator system must meet the following criteria:

 #### 1. Starting State